Polyanyanwu/graces-art-pp5/README.md

 }``` that was used to hide Allauth labels for Profile and login forms.
 But the email addresses needs the label to display existing emails.
 I had to introduce a class for the label and enabled the display via commit [4aba12](https://github.com/Polyanyanwu/graces-art-pp5/commit/4aba12235e88ec9b6cfe9092bee27af1ccfc37b2)

 - The public user on small device screens could see "Admin/Ops" icon.
 It was resolved by checking for the user group before displaying the icon via commit [d763d](https://github.com/Polyanyanwu/graces-art-pp5/commit/d763da907d41f33ca7d65150bd901f4fee942e0d).

+- The Update order status page returns error 500 when user clicks Update without first selecting an Order to update.
+Fixed by checking that an order number has been selected before searching the order table for the order, commit code [ea6b8](https://github.com/Polyanyanwu/graces-art-pp5/commit/ea6b873df9a8403d3ef12db154215afe4e593cd9).

 -